fcaspe/fcaspe.github.io/_pages/splash.md

     Currently following an international Joint M.Sc.
 Degree in Image Processing and Computer Vision focusing on <code>Real-Time</code> applications.
     </p>
     <p align="justify">
-    Previously, I studied in Argentina where I received my diploma in <code>Electronic Engineering</code> in Universidad Tecnológica Nacional, while working in R&D on <code>Defense and Communications</code>.
+    Previously, I studied in Argentina where I received my diploma in <code>Electronic Engineering</code> while working in R&D on <code>Defense and Communications</code>.
     During that time I also studied music and played with several bands in my city, playing guitar, keyboards and singing.</p>
     <p align="justify">
-    During 2018-2019, I worked in Karunya University (India) as a Research Intern on <code>RF Metamaterial Applications</code>
+    During 2018-2019, I worked in India as a Research Intern on <code>RF Metamaterial Applications</code>
     and in Italy developing a synthesis plattform for a <code>Tonewheel Organ Synthesizer</code>.
     </p>